Hedetniemi's Conjecture Via Altermatic Number: Notations and Terminologies

 For two graphs $G$ and $H$, a {\it homomorphism } from $G$ to $H$ is a mapping $f:V(G)\longrightarrow V(H)$ which preserves the adjacency, i.e., if $xy\in E(G)$, then $f(x)f(y)\in E(H)$.
 For brevity, we use $G\longrightarrow H$ to denote that there is a homomorphism from $G$ to $H$.
-If we have both $G\longrightarrow H$ and $H\longrightarrow G$, then we call $G$ and $H$ are {\it homomorphically equivalent} and denoted by $G\longleftrightarrow H$.
+We call $G$ and $H$ are {\it homomorphically equivalent}, denoted by $G\longleftrightarrow H$, if we have both $G\longrightarrow H$ and $H\longrightarrow G$.
 It is possible to reformulate several well-known concepts in graph colorings via graph homomorphism.
 For example, the chromatic number of a graph $G$ is the minimum integer $k$ for which there is a homomorphism from $G$ to the complete graph $K_k$.
 One can see that if two graphs are homomorphically equivalent, then they have the same chromatic number, circular chromatic number, and fractional chromatic number.
 An {\it isomorphism} between two graphs $G$ and $H$ is a bijective map $f:V(G)\longrightarrow V(H)$ such that both $f$ and $f^{-1}$ are graph homomorphism.
 For brevity, we use $G\cong H$ to mention that there is an isomorphism between $G$ and $H$.
 Also, if $G\cong H$, then we say $G$ and $H$ are {\it isomorphic}.